-Born in Madrid, Jana Leo is a philosopher and a conceptual artist-architect based in New York City.
+Born in Madrid, Jana Leo is a conceptual artist based in New York City.

 She holds a PhD and a BA in Philosophy (2004, 1992) both from the Universidad Autonoma de Madrid as well as a MA in Architecture from the SoA Princeton University (USA, 2000).
 She completed her education with studies of photography, film, video and theater.

 She develops concepts creating the mind set to change the reality.
 Through sociological experiments that often take the form of art projects she conducts researches.
 Art projects imagine the situation as if the new concepts have been already applied; for instance in City reservoir, one can be part of intellectual activities that would happen in a protected city; or Anne & Que is a play about a program that brings a resident to adopt a prisoner.

 She is the author of the books “Rape New York (Book Works, London, 2009 and Feminist Press, New York, 2011), “I condo New York” (with Simon Lund, Vitoria – Gasteiz City Hall, 2009) and “El viaje sin distancia, perversiones del tiempo y el espacio en la cultura contemporánea” (CENDEAC, Murcia 2006 and 2015 second edition).
 Currently working in the publication of “The Art Resort” and “Pet Prisoner”.
 Most of her publications zoom in from the big to the small scale.
 In this way, Rape New York, documents of the impact of gentrification and real estate developments in a personal level, in the body and the mind.
 In the same lines, The Art Resort shows the effects that macro-operations, such as, the cultural industries has in the change of the city centers and cultural production.
 In Pet Prisoner the everyday of a person in a big city serve to analyze the mindset that allows containment and mass incarceration.